firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-43/2017-05-16-snow-white.md

 They called me Snow White in the stories they told of me, though that was not my name, it was barely a nickname.
 Another way to render me the innocent in need of a prince’s succor, and my stepmother the villain who deserved to die so that our reign would be long and loved by the humans.
 I have forgotten… let me not lie now after all this truth… I have hidden my true name for so long I cannot bring myself to reveal it now.
 Nor will I reveal stepmother’s.
 She might hear it spoken and find her way back to me.
 She owes me a death, and I am not ready for her to collect.

 Someday I will speak it, and we will see what happens next.

-#### About the author

-Mikki Kendall aspires to be an over-educated loudmouth with deep pockets.
-Failing that she manages to be a periodic cyborg who masquerades as a person with a spouse, kids, and all the trappings of quasi respectability.
-Once gainfully employed by an unnamed agency, she now invests her time in writing, wrangling jackasses on the internet, and telling people to go straight to hell.
-Raised by a family of cutthroat sarcastic assassins with magic powers, her obsession with history has led to her publishing weird stories, and articles about every serious issue under the sun.
-Her nonfiction work has appeared in the Washington Post, Time, Bitch Planet, and a host of other outlets including the anthology *Here We Are: Feminism For The Real World.* Her fiction work includes comics and short stories that are available via Revelator Magazine, Torquere Press, Dynamite Comics, and online, and she co-edited the Locus-nominated anthology *Hidden Youth.* She is a snatcher of all wigs, regardless of hair type.